bwinkel/pyweaver/README.rst

-This package is not working yet!
+This package is in early alpha!
 ------------------------------------------------
+Installation works, but there is no documentation whatsoever and the API is unstable.

 A package to apply the basket-weaving technique.
 ------------------------------------------------